 * Original radiocarbon dates calibrated by S. Talamo

-* All new and previously published radiocarbon dates discussed in this paper have been calibrated or re-calibrated by H. Fewlass with the most recent IntCal20 calibration curve (Reimer et al. 2020) in OxCal v.4.4 (Ramsey 2009)
+* All new and previously published radiocarbon dates discussed in this paper have been calibrated or re-calibrated by H. Fewlass with the most recent IntCal20 calibration curve (Reimer et al. 2020) in OxCal v.4.4 (Bronk Ramsey 2009)